 Susan Nicolas, Brahma owner, in a 2008 story published in Backyard Poultry: “… the Brahma is a large, stately, and extremely docile bird making them a favorite in the showroom and easy to handle.
 They are trusting birds and easy to tame.
 They also make a fantastic pet for the small flock owner and children because of their easygoing and calm dispositions.”

 “All you need to do is look around our chicken yard to see that the Brahma chicken is one of my favorite chicken breeds.
 I have kept up to three of the color options at a time and multiples of each!
 I love the large breed, dual-purpose chickens, and the Brahma weighing approximately 10 to 12 pounds definitely classifies as large breed.
-With the feathered feet, fluffy full feathering, sweet disposition and brown egg laying make this breed a special one.
+A brown egg layer with the feathered feet, fluffy full feathering, and a sweet disposition, all make this breed a special one.
 Since the Brahma chickens are so heavily feathered, they need to be watched for heat stress in the summer months.
 In the cold weather the Brahmas are champs at winter egg laying because they are so hardy.
 The Brahmas are a good chicken to start with because they are ok with being held, are not aggressive to other chickens and can be good broody hens.” — Janet Garman of Timber Creek Farm.

 “We recently added Buff Brahmas to our flock.
 They have quickly become a favorite for all of us, especially my kids, because they are curious and friendly.
 They are the first chickens in the flock to come up to us and are eager for some cuddle time.
 Their feathering is beautiful.
 The leg and foot feathering is extraordinary and really makes them stand out from the crowd.” – Pam Freeman of Pam’s Backyard Chickens.

 See the Full List of Breed of the Month Features: